 Participants will be encouraged to reflect on own learning and training styles, and hence identify own training needs and personal strengths and weaknesses.

 The Trauma Sciences postgraduate programmes are structured as distance learning part-time course taken over two years.
 The first year comprises a taught course culminating in a 2-week summer school on the Queen Mary campus.
 The second year consists of a final dissertation project.

-The 2-week summer school will have to be completed at the end of summer term of the first year of study.
+An optional & highly popular 2-week summer school to be completed at the end of summer term of the first year of study.
 The programme involves a group project that consolidates learning over the course of the year and includes practical courses in prehospital care, resuscitative thoracotomy and team skills training.
-The summer school will take place at on the Queen Mary Campus and in the Eagle education centre at the Royal College of Surgeons of England.
+The summer school will take place at on the Queen Mary University of London Campus and in the Education Centre at the Royal College of Surgeons of England.

 Prehospital simulation on the roof of the Royal London Hospital during the Summer School

-Students willing to obtain a MSc degree must complete the second year of study by delivering the final dissertation project (60 credits).
+Students wishing to obtain a MSc degree must complete the second year of study by delivering the final dissertation project (60 credits).
 The dissertation project will be carried out independently by the student.